darcy1193/codeTutorial/cCodeTutorial.md

 <br><br>
     Floating points have a massive range of values.
 There is a table below that shows the actual ranges and precision of different floating point types.
 Take a look.
 All floating points are stored in a specific form.
 This form is $m \times b$<sup>e</sup>.
 The variables are as follows:

-    - m = mantissa (fractional part)
+    - m = significand (fractional part)
     - b = base
     - e = exponet

 <br>

 #### Normalized Values
-  A floating point number is said to be normalized when the integer part of the mantissa is exactly 1.
+  A floating point number is said to be normalized when the integer part of the significand is exactly 1.
 For example the number 13.25 written in binary would be 1101.01 where 1001=13 and .01=.25.
 In this example 1101 is the integer part and 01 is the fraction part.
 1101.01*(2^0) is not normalized because the integer part is not 1.
 So in order to normalize me must move the decimal point.
-To do this we have to know the rule "we are allowed to shift the mantissa to the right one digit if we increase the exponet by 1".
+To do this we have to know the rule "we are allowed to shift the significand to the right one digit if we increase the exponet by 1".
 Doing this gives us the following result:

   - 1101.01 * (2<sup>0</sup>) -   Integer part is 13
   - 110.101 * (2<sup>1</sup>) -   Integer part is 6